-This course is a continuation of Sculpture I. The course explores problems of greater complexity through both technical and personal
+This course is a continuation of Sculpture I. The course explores problems of greater complexity through both technical and personal involvement.
+The course further develops the necessary skills for three-dimensional work.

 Intermediate Painting I

 This course is structured to meet students' needs and interests with an emphasis on creative expression and exploration beyond the visual image.
 The course includes individual instruction and group critiques.
 It promotes an appreciation for the complexity of the medium and the range of possibilities associated with it.
 It is intended for the intermediate student who has a firm understanding of the properties and fundamentals of this studio discipline.
 Class supplies are to be purchased by the student.